 In 2016, AJ Green and Julio Jones will each deserve a rich new contract extension and if Josh Gordon and Justin Blackmon can get their character issues under control they will find themselves on that list as well.
 TY Hilton, though not quite being among the top tier free agents in ’16, will likely earn an extension similar to the one Antonio Brown received.
 That makes eleven receivers soon-to-be making close to ten million dollars a season, and that’s not even including Jeffrey.

-While Jeffrey is not quite at the elite status of Bryant, Thomas, Green, and Jones, he’s not far off either.
+While Jeffery is not quite at the elite status of Bryant, Thomas, Green, and Jones, he’s not far off either.
 By the time his contract is up, he’ll deserve to be one of the top paid wideouts looking for a new contract.
 In fact, if Jeffrey continues to shine in 2014, the Bears might want to look into signing him a year early as the price of receivers is only going up.